 2. Chip 'n' Dale's Harvest Feast at Garden Grill inside Epcot

-Chip 'n' Dale, Pluto and Mickey, clad in his farmer’s overalls, meet and play with guests as they dine.
-Every time we visit, Lily and Tad love posing with Pluto and playing with Chip and Dale!
-(By the way, do you know how to tell Chip and Dale apart?
+Chip 'n' Dale, Pluto and Mickey clad in his farmer’s overalls meet and play with guests as they dine.
+Every time we visit, Lily and Tad love posing with Pluto and playing with Chip 'n' Dale!
+(By the way, do you know how to tell Chip 'n' Dale apart?
 It's easy.
 Chip has a black nose, like a chocolate chip!
 Dale's nose is red.)
 We never feel rushed with the characters here.
 The Garden Grill is open with characters for breakfast, lunch and dinner.

 3. Akershus Royal Banquet Hall at Epcot

 Akershus is the ultimate princess party, located in Epcot's Norway pavilion, which is now home to Royal Sommerhus and Frozen Ever After.
 The dining room is set in a medieval castle with a buffet feast fit for royalty!
 Our little princess, Lily, loves meeting her favorite princesses.
 After meeting Belle in her beautiful yellow ballgown, Snow White, Aurora (Sleeping Beauty), Ariel and Cinderella are on rotation, ready to mingle and march.
 (Elsa and Anna do not appear at Akershus, but you can find them greeting guests nearby at Royal Sommerhus.)